jonniek/mpv-playlistmanager/README.md

 ## Settings
 You can modify behaviour of the script in the settings variable in the lua file or a `playlistmanager.conf` lua-setting file.
 The configuration file should be placed in `lua-settings` directory, not in `scripts`.
 There is a playlistmanager.conf file in this repo with the default values of the script.
 You can also pass settings from the command line on startup such as `mpv --idle=once --script-opts=playlistmanager-loadfiles_on_start=yes`.
 Playlist saving feature will require you to set the `playlist_savepath` setting to a path in your system.

+#### Title resolver plugin
+If you want playlistmanager to fetch and display display titles instead of urls on playlist items you need to set `prefer_titles=true` in settings and also use `url-resolver-win.lua` script(windows only).
+I'm working on a linux version(see issues).

 ## Keybinds
 #### Static keybindings
 - __sortplaylist__(CTRL+p)